 Responding Later

-in the number of
+Responds to changes in the number of objects observed or interacted with

 Possible Examples